ElvisRivera21/Personal-Website-2.0/readme.md

-This is my an example of skills I have learned with Full Stack Academy.
+This is  an example of skills I have learned with Full Stack Academy.